AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/printf1234.md

  - 'printf_opt/3' : print out string with format, arguments, options
  - 'printf/4' : print out string with format, arguments, options
 ---
-`printf/1` — print out a string to the current output

-`printf/2` — print out a string with arguments

-`printf/3` — print out a string with a format and arguments

-`printf_opt/3` — print out string with format, arguments, options

-`printf/4` — print out string with format, arguments, options

 ## FORMS
 ```